 Tammy Negri is a native Floridian who received her Master of Science degree in Psychology from Stetson University in 1993.
 She completed her coursework through Florida Institute of Technology where she received her BCaBA credentials in 2003.
 She went back in 2009 and further completed coursework at FIT and received her BCBA credential in 2011.
 She has worked with individuals with developmental disabilities for approximately 25 years, both children and adults.
 She has lengthy experience working with adults with high intensity behaviors, both in group home and family home settings.
 She became a Strategizer in 2012 and is currently the Chief Behavioral Officer overseeing the Medicaid Waiver program.
 Tammy has a son, Justin, and a mastiff named Abbey.
 In her leisure time, she enjoys traveling, home decor projects, and spending time with her family.
 She is an avid runner and also spends some of her time coaching at a local Crossfit box in DeLand.
 The beach is her favorite place to visit and practice self-care.

 Hello.
-I’m Stacey Dietrich, MA, LMHC, BCBA, Lead Clinical Supervisor – West Volusia.
+I am Stacey Dietrich, MA, LMHC, BCBA, Lead Clinical Analyst – West Volusia.
 I received my Master’s degree in Clinical Psychology from the University of Central Florida in 2010.
 I worked as a Licensed Mental Health Counselor (LMHC) for several years, working with adults and children in various settings, including residential substance abuse facilities, group homes providing care for children in foster care as well as children with severe mental health and/or behavioral diagnoses, and family homes.
-I became a Strategizer in 2015, returned to school to complete coursework and became a Board Certified Behavior Analyst (BCBA) in 2017.
+I became a Strategizer in 2015 and returned to school to complete coursework and became a Board Certified Behavior Analyst (BCBA) in 2017.
 I have worked with both children and adults with developmental disabilities and/or severe behavioral diagnoses.
-I enjoy working with small children and their families the most, as it is a joy to see the progress made as these little ones meet milestones many parents feared they would never reach, such as engaging in appropriate play with others and potty training.
+I enjoy working with younger children and their families the most, as it is a joy to see the progress made as these little ones meet milestones many parents feared they would never reach, such as engaging in appropriate play with others and potty training.
 I firmly believe that it is the caregivers who deserve the recognition for these milestones, as the BCBA simply provides the tools (behavioral strategies and interventions) needed for the caregivers to implement and build upon.
-In my spare time, I enjoy attending rock concerts (front row, of course), spending time with my son and husband, and relaxing at home with my “babies” Jani (Golden Retriever) and Ozzy (German Shepherd.)
+In my spare time, I enjoy attending rock concerts (front row, of course), spending time with my friends and family, and relaxing at home with my “baby” Jani (Golden Retriever).

 Tara Laxton – Clinical Coordinator - Easter Seals

-Hi.
-I’m Tara Laxton, MA, BCBA, Clinical Coordinator for the Easter Seals contract.
+Hi!
+I am Tara Laxton, MA, BCBA, Clinical Coordinator for the Easterseals contract.
 I became a Strategizer in 2014 when my family relocated from New Jersey to New Smyrna Beach, FL.
-I have been working in the field of ABA for over 10 years primarily with children and adults diagnosed with Autism Spectrum Disorder and other intellectual disabilities.
+I have been working in the field of ABA for over 15 years primarily with children and adults diagnosed with Autism Spectrum Disorder and other intellectual disabilities.
 I have worked in a variety of settings, including in-home, schools, and group homes.
 I received my Master of Arts degree with a specialization in Psychology in 2011 and became a BCBA in 2014, after completing ABA coursework at Florida Institute of Technology.
-I am passionate about all areas of the field of Applied Behavior Analysis, but particularly enjoy providing training and ongoing supervision to other clinicians and RBT’s, parent training and making a meaningful difference in children’s lives.
+I am passionate about all areas of the field of Applied Behavior Analysis, but particularly enjoy providing training and supervision to other clinicians and RBT’s, parent training and making a meaningful difference in children’s lives.
 In my free time, I enjoy spending time with my husband and three children going to theme parks, the beach, and spending time with friends.